raspberrypilearning/get-started-pico-w/en/step_2.md

 title: There was an error installing the firmware
 ---

-If you see an error message during the install then:
+If you see an error message during the install, then:
-+ Disconnect your Raspberry Pi Pico
++ Disconnect your Raspberry Pi Pico W
-+ Reconnect your Raspberry Pi Pico
++ Reconnect your Raspberry Pi Pico W
 + Try to install the firmware again (you might need to press the stop button first)

 ![A screenshot of an error message showing that the firmware cannot install correctly.](images/pico-firmware-error.PNG)